A Chair for Anna.

 Metal work: Myles Purrington, Sara Allen

-I used that opportunity to make a chair for my friend Anna.
+A chair for my friend Anna.
 Tailored specially for her, I researched the shape and form, dissecting the everyday object to keep just the necessary elements to provide minimum support for maximal comfort.
 I decided to pair wooden elements with metal, as a mean of holding the pieces together while highlighting the pieces in contact with the body.